thesave/dblp_rank/README.md

 - Displays **(I)CORE rankings** (A*, A, B, C) for conferences directly on DBLP pages, year by year
 - Fuzzy search by full conference/journal name or acronym, with exact and prefix match prioritisation
 - All ranking data is **bundled locally** — no external API calls at runtime, just a single fetch per dataset (see section on Data)
+- A cache system to limit multiple calls to DBLP for fetching long-form conference and journal names

 ## Installation